 Western at Waterbury

 Western Connecticut State University at Waterbury is located in Founders Hall on the Naugatuck Valley Community College campus, 750 Chase Parkway, Waterbury.
-In addition to offering bachelor degree-completion programs in nursing and management, Western at Waterbury offers selected general education classes.
-For more information on these programs, contact Western at Waterbury, Founders Hall 204a, (203) 596-8777.
+In addition to offering bachelor degree-completion programs in nursing and management, Western at Waterbury offers selected general education and graduate classes.
+For more information on these programs, contact Western at the Waterbury office, Founders Hall 129, (203) 596-8777.

 WCSU has designated parking areas for students, faculty and staff.
 Commuter student parking is available in a garage on Fifth Avenue and Osborne Street on the Midtown campus.
 All other surface lots are restricted for faculty and staff parking on the Midtown campus.
 The White Street garage is designated for Midtown residents, staff and faculty parking.
 Detailed parking information and maps of surface lots for both campuses are available on the website at wcsu.edu/parking.

 Visitors to either campus should park in designated visitor lots.
-If you park in the Old Main lot and know that you will be there for more than one hour, you must obtain a visitor permit from the University Police Dept. on Roberts Avenue.
+Those parking in the Old Main lot who expect to be there for more than one hour must obtain a visitor permit from the University Police Department on Roberts Avenue.
 For more information, please visit the website at wcsu.edu/parking.

 For more information please contact the University Police Department at (203) 837-9300, the Police Department Parking Office at (203)-837-3289 or the community services unit at (203) 837-9319.